Making the Serum synth say “Serum”

 VIDEO TRANSCRIPT

 This isn’t your ordinary synth tutorial.
 This is Syntorial.
-Making programming synths easy with video game-like training.
-Teaching you how to program synth patches by ear.
-Each lesson starts with a demonstration, then an interactive challenge, with over 200 lessons.
-Once you complete the program, you’ll be able to create the sounds you hear, using almost any synthesizer.
-Try the award-winning Syntorial today.
+Making programming synths easy with video game-like training, teaching you how to program synth patches by ear.
+Each lesson starts with a demonstration.
+Then an interactive challenge.
+With over 200 lessons.
+Once you complete the program, you’ll be able to create the sounds you hear using almost any synthesizer.
+Try the award winning Syntorial today.